andrewacashner/hearingfaithms/chapters/chapter-2.md

 > corresponding proportion between dissimilar voices, this proportion, then, of
 > numbers, sets the air in motion; the motion, indeed, is to be varied by the
 > ratios of various intervals, ascending and descending; so that the spirits
-> [i. e., *spiritus animales*], or the implanted internal air [...], should be
+> [i.e., *spiritus animales*], or the implanted internal air [in the inner ear]
-> moved according to the proportions of the motion of the external air, so that
+> [...], should be moved according to the proportions of the motion of the
-> the spirits' motion are effected in various ways; and through this affections
+> external air, so that the spirits' motion are effected in various ways; and
-> can be engendered in the person.
+> through this affections can be engendered in the person.
 [@Kircher:Musurgia, 552: "Cum harmonia nihil aliud sit, quam dissimilium vocum concordia, consensus, & undequaque correspondens proportio; proportio autem numerorum in motu aeris elucescat; motus verò pro varia interuallorum, ascensus,